Why does something exist, rather than nothing?

 Don’t ask me why.

 Existence also exists in its entirety.
 As time is a state of existence, it cannot be thought of as being a relevant determinant of what exists and what doesn’t.
 Just as the garden exists even when the puppy isn’t there, so do the past and future also exist, even when we are not “there”.
-Time is the mechanism by which sentence uses to navigate its way around the universe.
-But just as we don’t believe that the universe is created and destroyed by our movement through space, so to would it be incorrect for us to imagine that the universe was somehow being created or lost as we move through time.
+Time is the mechanism by which sentience uses to navigate its way around the universe.
+But just as we don’t believe that the universe is created and destroyed by our movement through space, so to would it be incorrect for us to imagine that the universe was somehow being created or destroyed as we move through time.

 This is not to say that we live in a completely deterministic universe, where we are fated, or doomed to a particular future.
 While it is the case that the future exists, there is nothing to suppose that only one future exists.
 Indeed, I see no reason why an infinite array of possible futures (and pasts) could not exist, with our sentience simply navigating its way through one of a potentially infinite number of possible timelines.

 For example, if one imagines Saasha the puppy walking across the garden, she could take any one of a potentially infinite number of routes.
 Some of these might involve going around the pond, others might involve going through the pond.
-But whether or not she even interacts with the pond, it still exists as a feature of the garden and as a very real alternative path.
+But whether or not she interacts with the pond, it still exists as a feature of the garden and as a very real alternative path.
 Similarly, if we observe her sitting in the middle of the pond (after all, she is a Golden Retriever), we can imagine an infinite number of paths (or pasts) that she could have taken to get there.

 The possibility that we inhabit an Infiniverse containing a potentially Infinite range of possibilities, raises the question as to whether there might exist a fundamental “unit” of existence, or if any of the various gods that humanity worships might have had anything to do with it.